the agile way

 Or so it seemed until two new translations fell into my lap that completely changed what I was trying to do and how I was trying to do it.

-In 1990 Prof. Mair translated what was then the oldest known edition of Lao Tzu, which had been unearthed at a place called Ma Wang Dui.
-I liked his English translation just fine, but what stood my hair on end was Mair’s discovery of deep philological connections between this Lao Tzu and the Bhagavad Gita, the root text of Indian Yoga.
-Reviewing these systematically, Mair concluded that either one of these books is a bad translation of the other, or both were translations from some lost, likely orally transmitted, earlier tradition.
+In 1990 Prof. Mair published an English translation of what was then the oldest known edition of Lao Tzu, which had recently been unearthed at a placed named Ma Wang Dui.
+I liked the translation just fine but what stood my hair on end was Mair’s discovery of deep philological connections between this Lao Tzu and the Bhagavad Gita, the root text of Indian Yoga.

-No one now can say.
-Maybe the Tao rode into China from the West with Mair’s Tarim Basin mummies.
-Maybe it was some old librarian’s interpretation of the Gita, or just some Chinese Mother Goose nursery rhymes.
-In any case it was clear to me I’d been barking up a tree that wasn’t there.
-I thought I was leveraging the insights of Chinese experts to reveal the intent of a Chinese author.
-And I was worried my attempts, much less the Lama’s Lebowkification of them, had disrespected the original Chinese context.
-But if this text wasn’t originally Chinese, and didn’t originate with one Chinese author.
-I hadn’t taken too many liberties.
+I’d thought I was leveraging the insights of Chinese experts to reveal the wisdom of some ancient Chinese genius.
+I was worried my attempts, much less the Lama’s Lebowkification of them, disrespected their original intent.
+But if the text wasn’t originally Chinese, or didn’t originate with any one author, then I hadn’t taken too many liberties.
 I’d taken too few.

 There was almost certainly no one named Lao Tzu.
 The name itself only means “old philosopher” or “old philosophy”.
 But there are many stories about a man by that name writing this book.